-We’ve covered 6 of the most probable reasons for this behavior of your dog.
+We’ve covered 6 of the most probable reasons for your dog’s behavior.

 Reason 1: Pack mentality

 The reality is canines are a pack-oriented form of life.
-It’s been one of the main reasons why your companion desires to be around you all the time.
-Sticking united literally means survival for them and their untamed forefathers.
+Sticking united means survival for them and their untamed forefathers.
+It’s been one of the main reasons why your companion always desires to be around you.

-Dogs and wolves kinds foraged together, fought together, slept together, and did almost everything together.
+Dogs and wolves foraged together, fought, slept, and did almost everything together.
 This degree of pack hierarchy aided in their development.

 Their savage beginnings include an innate herd mentality.
 This causes your pup to adhere to your side as much as possible.
-Another example of the pack mentality of dogs is them trying to stand over their owners.
+Another example of dogs’ pack mentality is trying to stand over their owners.

-Our canines not only seek company, but they might become hooked on us.
-This is most frequent in dogs adopted in their first couple of weeks of existence.
-As a result, they will usually rely on you as a mother role.
-This eventually makes them follow you literally everywhere.
+Our canines not only seek company but might become hooked on us.
+This is most frequent in dogs adopted in their first couple of weeks.
+As a result, they will usually rely on you as a mother.
+This eventually makes them follow you everywhere.

 Reason 2: Guarding

 Defending you is an offshoot of their herd mentality for dogs.
-But it depends on whether they are protecting you due to separation anxiety or fear.
 That’s why they might watch over you no matter where you go.
+But it depends on whether they protect you due to separation anxiety or fear.

 This kind of behavior needs special examination.
 You should carefully handle it as a behavioral disorder.
 Most dogs will lick their lips as a nervous tactic, so look out for this.